 These skills are a blessing (Baby remembers you, yay!) and a curse (cue the waterworks when you leave the room).

 When does it start to go away?

 Separation anxiety usually begins to fade when toddlers start being able to express themselves verbally.
 It varies from child to child, but generally around the age of 3 most toddlers are fairly comfortable being away from their parents.
 It will take Baby time to develop more trust in the fact that you’ll come back, and to feel more self-sufficient.
-Once she has these, she will be much better suited to move on to bigger things, like solo playdates and preschool.
-Those things may still be pretty far away though, so for now, just take baby steps to help her adjust to this newfound knowledge.
+Once they have these, they will be much better suited to move on to bigger things, like solo playdates and preschool.
+Those things may still be pretty far away though, so for now, just take baby steps to help them adjust to this newfound knowledge.

 - “How to Ease Your Child’s Separation Anxiety.”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Web.